 - Include “RA application - your name” in the Subject.

 Resources for Prospective Students

 - Arnold School of Public Health is home to $38.2 million in funding from external sponsors, including $32.7 million of research funding of which $18 million is from the National Institutes of Health as of 2019 fiscal year.
 Students are exposed to a variety of research activities including mentored projects, cross-disciplinary collaborations, research seminars, and conference presentations.

 - Students are encouraged to publish and present their research at prestigious academic conferences.
 Students with accepted conference papers can apply for travel grants from (1) the Graduate School Travel Grants, (2) Arnold School Travel Grants, and (3) the Department of Health Services Policy & Management.

 - Students are also encouraged to applying for internal funding and awards for their research projects.

 Strong PhD applicants are typically provided with sufficient financial support for the first year at their admission.
 The stipends come from different sources as listed below.
 There are openings of Teaching and Research Assistantships on a regular basis, which will support students towards completing the PhD program.

 - University-level support - Presidential Fellowship is available for talented PhD applicants.
 The stipend is $32,000 over four years for doctoral fellows.
-Find more information.
-Qualified applicants should pay close attention to the deadlines for applications.
-At the University of South Carolina, scholarships are made available to our students.
-Find more informatiuon.
+Qualified applicants should pay close attention to the deadlines of application.
+At the University of South Carolina, many other scholarships are made available to our students.

-- Department-level support - The Department of Health Services Policy & Management offers a number of scholarships to outstanding PhD applicants.
+- Department-level support - The Department of Health Services Policy & Management offers a number of teaching assistantship and scholarships to outstanding PhD applicants.

 - Support from Research Centers - Multiple research centers offer fellowship programs that fund PhD students, including South Carolina SmartState Centers.